|

 at the same time; this fact has become the empirical basis for

 phobias.
-The spiritual realm has a similar axiom: you cannot hate a person
+The spiritual realm has a similar axiom: you cannot hate others

-and pray for him at the same time.
-And so, if you train yourself to pray
+and pray for them at the same time.
+Therefore, if you train yourself to pray

 for the repentance and conversion of anyone